Hunter Cantwell

 Hunter Cantwell (born December 30, 1985) is an American former player who was a quarterback in the National Football League (NFL).
 After playing college football for the Louisville Cardinals, he was signed by the Carolina Panthers as an undrafted free agent in 2009.
 He spent most of the 2009 season on the team's practice squad, and was promoted to the active roster late in the season.
 Cantwell was signed to the Baltimore Ravens' practice squad in 2010 and 2011 before becoming the quarterbacks coach for Campbellsville University.
 Later on, Cantwell served as head coach at Carroll County High in Kentucky in 2017 and 2018, and is currently the head coach at Christian Academy of Louisville.

-Early years
+Early life

 Cantwell prepped at Paducah Tilghman High School in Paducah, Kentucky, where he became the school's all-time passing leader, completing 458–756 passes, for 7,272 yards, and 70 touchdowns.
 He set the Kentucky 3-A state playoff record for passing yards in a game (409) while going 31–8 as a starter.